danielnaber/oxygen-languagetool-plugin/README.md

 ### Download and Install

-Got to [the release tab](https://github.com/danielnaber/oxygen-languagetool-plugin/releases) and get the latest release.
+* Got to [the release tab](https://github.com/danielnaber/oxygen-languagetool-plugin/releases) and get the latest release.
 Unzip it in the `plugins` directory of your Oxygen installation and restart Oxygen.
+* Start the LanguageTool stand-alone version.
+* Select the text language you have also configured as the default language in Oxygen.
+* Go to `Text Checking -> Options...`
+* Select `Run as server on port 8081` and `Use above settings for the server`
+* Turn off the whitespace and spell checker rules.
+For English, these are at:
+    * `Miscellaneous` -> `Whitespace repetition (bad formatting)`
+    * `Possible Typo` -> `Possible spelling mistake`

 ### Usage

-Load an XML file, switch to author mode, and click the "LanguageTool Check" button or press Ctrl+Shift+Return.
+Load an XML file and click the "LanguageTool Check" button or press Ctrl+Shift+Return.
-Errors that can be detected by LanguageTool will become underlined.
+Errors detected by LanguageTool will become highlighted.

 ### Building